-2. Download the latest available spreadsheet for your targeted device.
-The XPE spreadsheets are available at the Power Efficiency web page.
+- 2. Download the latest available spreadsheet for your targeted device.
+The XPE spreadsheets are available at the Power Efficiency web page. - 3.
+Make sure your Microsoft Excel settings allow macro executions.
+XPE uses several macros built into the XPE spreadsheet. - Microsoft Excel 2010 or 2013 or 2016/Office 365 The following steps are required:

-Note: The 7 series/Zynq®-7000 All Programmable (AP) SoC XPE spreadsheet is available in either .xlsm (Excel Macro-Enabled Workbook) or .xls (Excel 97-2003 Workbook) format.

-- 3. Make sure your Microsoft Excel settings allow macro executions.
-XPE uses several macros built into the XPE spreadsheet. - Microsoft Excel 2010 or 2013 The following steps are required: - a.From the XPE spreadsheet select File > Options. - b.In the Excel Options dialog box, click Trust Center. - c.In the Trust Center dialog box, click Trust Center Settings and select the Macro Settings tab. - d.Select Enable all macros, then click OK. - e.Reopen the XPE spreadsheet. - Microsoft Excel 2007 The following steps are required: - a.
-From the Microsoft Office button select Excel Options. - b.In the Options dialog box, click Trust Center. - c.In the Trust Center dialog box, click Trust Center Settings, and select the Macro Security tab. - d.
-Select Enable all macros, then click OK.
+a.From the XPE spreadsheet select File > Options.

+b.In the Excel Options dialog box, click Trust Center.

+- c.In the Trust Center dialog box, click Trust Center Settings and select the Macro Settings tab. - d.Select Enable all macros, then click OK.

+e.Reopen the XPE spreadsheet.

+• Microsoft Excel 2007 - The following steps are required:

+a.From the Microsoft Office button select Excel Options.

+b.In the Options dialog box, click Trust Center.

+c.In the Trust Center dialog box, click Trust Center Settings, and select the Macro Security tab.

+d.Select Enable all macros, then click OK.